phaserjs/template-vue/README.md

 # Phaser Vue Template

-This is a Phaser 3 project template that uses Vue framework.
-It supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.
+This is a Phaser 3 project template that uses the Vue framework and Vite for bundling.
+It includes a bridge for Vue to Phaser game communication, hot-reloading for quick development workflow and scripts to generate production-ready builds.

 ### Versions